About the Disability Federation of Ireland

 - Accessing buildings, shops, sports and arts facilities

 - Accessing assistive technologies and healthcare that allow for the fullest lives possible

-Read our Facts Sheets to see how most of these basic things are denied to people with disabilities in Ireland 2017.
+Read our Facts Sheets to see how most of these basic things are denied to people with disabilities.

 The change agenda demands that all organisations and groups play their part with us in affecting real change.
 DFI has 120 member organisations and strong links with many more.
 We have representatives on bodies from Kerry Rural Link Council to the European Disability Forum.

 We have a huge challenge especially as we prepare to ratify and implement the United Nations Convention on the rights of Person with Disabilities, UN CRPD.